* Organisers say protest represents "silent majority"

-BARCELONA, Oct 8 (Reuters) - Hundreds of thousands of people took to the streets of Catalonia's capital Barcelona on Sunday to express their opposition to declaring independence from Spain, showing how divided the region is on the issue.
+BARCELONA, Oct 8 (Reuters) - Tens of thousands of people took to the streets of Catalonia's capital Barcelona on Sunday to express their opposition to any declaration of independence from Spain, showing how divided the region is on the issue.

-A crowd estimated by local police to number 350,000 waved Spanish and Catalan flags and carried banners saying "Catalonia is Spain" and "Together we are stronger".
-They poured into the city centre after politicians on both sides hardened their positions in the country's worst political crisis for decades.
+The protesters rallied in central Barcelona, waving Spanish and Catalan flags and banners saying "Catalonia is Spain" and "Together we are stronger", as politicians on both sides hardened their positions in the country's worst political crisis for decades.

 The stark warning came days before Catalan leader Carles Puigdemont is expected to address the region's parliament, on Tuesday, when he could unilaterally declare independence.

-"We feel both Catalan and Spanish," Araceli Ponze, 72, said during Sunday's rally.
+"We feel both Catalan and Spanish," Araceli Ponze, 72, said as she rallied in Barcelona.
 "We are facing a tremendous unknown.
 We will see what happens this week but we have to speak out very loudly so they know what we want."

 More than 90 percent of the 2.3 million people who voted backed secession, according to Catalan officials.
 But that turnout represented only 43 percent of the region's 5.3 million eligible voters as many opponents of independence stayed away.